jsilve24/SilvermanLab/content/press.md

 Footprints of the invisible enemy – Why a study showing that COVID-19 is everywhere is good news.
 (April 2020).
 [The Economist](https://www.economist.com/graphic-detail/2020/04/11/why-a-study-showing-that-covid-19-is-everywhere-is-good-news)

+How deadly is the coronavirus?
+The true fatality rate is tricky to find, but researchers are getting close.
+(July 2020) [The Conversation](https://theconversation.com/how-deadly-is-the-coronavirus-the-true-fatality-rate-is-tricky-to-find-but-researchers-are-getting-closer-141426)

 New Study Suggests 8.7 million Americans had Coronavirus in March but 80% were never diagnosed.
 (June 22, 2020).
 [CNN with Wolf Blitzer and Sanjay Gupta](https://www.cnn.com/world/live-news/coronavirus-pandemic-06-22-20-intl/h_7fe27b74e481da8fb6abcc199ab51a71)

 Study Identifies Abnormal Surge of Flu-like illness in March.
 (June 30, 2020).
 [The Scientist](https://www.the-scientist.com/news-opinion/study-identifies-abnormal-surge-of-flu-like-illnesses-in-march-67681)